subhacom/argos/doc/user.rst

   of change bigger than ``--min_area`` pixels, then this is considered significant motion.

+These parameters will depend on the resolution of the captured video, lighting, size of animals etc. One can optimize the parameters by trial and error.
+A starting point could be checking the size of the animals in pixels and pass a fraction of that as ``--min_area``.

 Not all video formats are available on all platforms.
 The default is MJPG with AVI as container, which is supported natively by OpenCV.